-Walking Horses may be shown in EITHER Specialty (2-gait) or 3-gait classes.
 A 4-H member may show both a 2-gait (Specialty) horse and a 3-gait horse.
-The same horse may not show in both 2-gait (Specialty) and 3-gait classes.

 ALL RIDERS ARE REQUIRED TO WEAR PROPERLY FITTED ASTM/SEI-CERTIFIED HELMETS WITH CHIN STRAPS PROPERLY FASTENED AT ALL TIMES WHILE MOUNTED.

 17.1.
 Qualifying Gaits for Walking Horses